 Kagoshima is the southernmost city on Kyushu Island in southern Japan.
 As the capital city of Kagoshima Prefecture, the thriving port city is known for Sakurajima, an active volcano, and the gateway to many remote islands in southern Japan including Okinawa.

-Even though Kagoshima is not as well known as other major Japanese cities like Tokyo, Osaka or Kyoto, there are many things to do in Kagoshima, especially if you like nature and exploring places that are off the beaten path.
+Even though Kagoshima is not as well known as other major Japanese cities like Tokyo, Osaka or Kyoto, there are many things to do in Kagoshima, especially if you like nature and exploring places off the beaten path in Japan.

-And as a solo traveller, it is possible to travel to and around Kagoshima on your own, and it is very safe to do so.
-I’ve compiled 12 best things to do in Kagoshima for touring the city on your own.
+And as a solo traveller, it is possible to travel to and around Kagoshima on your own and it is very safe to do so.
+I’ve compiled 11 best things to do in Kagoshima for touring the city on your own.
 Take a look!

-What you need to know before visiting Kagoshima, Japan
+What you need to know before starting your Kagoshima day trip

-Before you visit Kagoshima, take a look at my post on everything you need to know before going to Japan.
+Before you start your Kagoshima itinerary, take a look at my post on everything you need to know before going to Japan.
 I included a lot of information including how to get around Japan and other travel tips.

 Here are additional travel tips that you may find useful for travelling to Kagoshima: